 MINI Electric review - Range, charging and running costs

 The original MINI was designed with low running costs in mind, so it seems apt that the Electric model has again delivered so positively on this brief.
 A car’s whole life cost starts with its purchase price, and this is where MINI has been very clever.
-The Electric range starts from £26,000, which undercuts the Honda e, Peugeot’s e-208, the Nissan Leaf and the Renault Zoe.
-You could look towards the Smart EQ ForFour for a cost saving, but you’ll be stepping down in class and capability.
+The Electric range starts around from £29,000, which undercuts the Honda e, Peugeot’s e-208 and the Renault Zoe.

-MINI claims it costs around £5.30 to fully charge the Electric’s battery, which equals around 4p per mile to run the small EV.
 The claimed maximum range from a fully topped-up battery is 145 miles, although this falls to 141 miles if you choose the high-spec Level 3 car.
+MINI does offer its own charging card with the Electric model, however, which allows you to access the public charging network from MINI Charging.

 Insurance premiums shouldn’t be too high, as the MINI Electric sits in groups 22-23.
 By comparison, the Honda e occupies group 25-29 and will cost you more every year to fully insure.

-Residual values for the MINI range have generally remained strong over the years, and the Electric stays true to form, holding onto an average of 48% of its original list price over three years and 36,000 miles.
-The Honda e doesn’t quite match up, with around 45% of its value retained over the same period.
+Residual values for the MINI range have generally remained strong over the years, and the Electric stays true to form holding onto an average of 59 per cent of its original list price over three years and 36,000 miles.
+The Honda e doesn’t quite match up, with around 50 per cent of its value retained over the same period.

 In this review